kwingading/kwingading.github.io/_posts/2020-10-05-Meditations-On-Autumn.md

 October is finally here!
 This is around the time of year when Keats features (semi-)prominently in my head.
 Every time I walk through the brilliant landscape of red, orange and yellow, I can hear his words circulating at the back of my mind.

 During my time in Cambridge, I would always take the path through Trinity's backs when returning to my room from town.
-Once you leave the back gate of college and go over the bridge, you'll find yourself in a path lined with towering trees on either side of you [1].
+Upon leaving the back gate of college and travelling over the bridge, I would find myself in a path lined with towering trees on either side [1].

-The changing of the seasons is always the most obvious here.
+The changing of the seasons was always the most obvious here.

 ![Tree Walk]({{site.baseurl}}/images/treewalktrin.jpeg)
 *Caption: the Gamboge foliage is gorgeous!*